apollo

 unsafe

-METHYLPHENIDATE may cause problems focusing or have blurred or double vision, blurred vision or dizziness, so a person should not attempt to drive or operate machinery while using METHYLPHENIDATE.
+Methylphenidate may cause problems focusing or have blurred or double vision, blurred vision or dizziness, so a person should not attempt to drive or operate machinery while using Methylphenidate.

 • Safety Warning